michaelmendoza/kairos2020-silva-green-mendoza/README.md

 ## Hosting App with Production Build

 Static Page Generation:
-If static page generation is used then the application can be served starting from: public/index using a server like the one provided in server-public.js
+If static page generation is used for production build then the application can be served starting from: public/index using a server like the one provided in server-public.js

 Create-React-App
-If create-react-app was used for production then the application can be served starting from: build/index using a server like the one provided in server-build.js
+If create-react-app was used for production build then the application can be served starting from: build/index using a server like the one provided in server-build.js

 ## SourceCode File Structure